Discussion in 'Videocards - NVIDIA GeForce Drivers Section' started by skizzo, Jan 8, 2018.

 Switched to borderless and the flicker is way less frequent, almost absent.

 Can't say I'm surprised.
 Another boring driver that does nothing for performance.
 At least the security fix is in it.
-With all these performance degrading vulnerabilities and boring drivers, 2018 is off to a pretty crappy start.

 These drivers do fix a long standing HDR issue (not turning off after movie playback) on win7x64 machines.
 Just a pity it took them so long to do it.

 no performance degrading here but the same performance with this drivers like others drivers before.
 This drivers have maximum performance for most games cause there is no driver overhead.
 What security fix, for the intel and AMD cpu's en soc?